 Many major medical bodies have recently revised their diagnostic and treatment recommendations for herniations, citing that most disc “concerns” are actually nothing at all to be concerned about.

-Is a Herniated Disc Painful?
+Are Bulging Discs Painful?
 Are You Sure?

 The majority of herniations are due to normal degenerative processes in the spine.
 These are not painful and may exist for years without discovery.
 They are most often found if a person undergoes imaging studies for a related or unrelated condition, such as involvement in an accident.
 In these instances, the herniations is often blamed on said accident, even though they may have been there for decades.